7.3.2 Soldering Surface Mount Chip Components, Hot Gas Method

 This procedure covers the general guidelines for soldering surface mount chip components.
 The following surface mount chip components are covered by this procedure.
 While all of these components are different, the techniques for soldering are relatively similar

-The component body of chip resistors is made out of alumna; an extremely hard, white colored material.
+Chip Resistors: The component body of chip resistors is made out of alumna; an extremely hard, white-colored material.
 The resistive material is normally located on the top.
 Chip resistors are usually mounted with the resistive element facing upwards to help dissipate heat.

-These components are constructed from several layers of ceramic with internal metallized layers.
+Ceramic Capacitors These components are constructed from several layers of ceramic with internal metalized layers.
 Because metal heats up much faster than ceramic, ceramic capacitors need to be heated slowly to avoid internal separations between the ceramic and the metal layers.
-Internal damage will not generally be visible, since any cracks will be inside the ceramic body of the component.
+Internal damage will not generally be visible since any cracks will be inside the ceramic body of the component.

 IPC-A-610 12.0 Surface Mount Assemblies